Details

 Ease of integration: All project materials will be provided and are designed to fit seamlessly into your everyday teaching.

 This project is available free to primary schools in Wales.
-You can join the project any time between September 2024 and January 2026 on a first come first serve basis.
+You can join the project any time between September 2024 and January 2026 on a first-come, first-served basis.
 To express interest for your school, follow the link below!